logicalgraphs/CryptoCoin/README.md

 ## TODOs:

+* elide new coins report: we don't need it anymore?

-* readjust Coinbase balance from db to IRL
+* readjust Coinbase balance from db to IRL ... and gemini

-* output reports as CVS and save them to that big Google Sheets in the Sky(tm).
+* output reports as CVS and save them to that big Google Sheets in the Sky(tm):
+IN PROGRESS

 * Track which crypto can be loaned/earn interest.
 This might be useful for Bayesian analysis, as well.